Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Local min-max theory

 The Almgren map $\mathcal{A}$ defined in the previous subsection can also be defined on the family of smooth sweepouts of $M$.
-A smooth sweepout $\{\Sigma_t\}$ whose smooth slices are always supposed to be oriented, determines a family of integral cycles continuous in the flat topology.
-Then by \cite{Alm1}, one can associate to it an integral current in $\mathbf{I}_3(M)$.
+The smooth sweepouts we consider have oriented slices so by choosing a continuous orientation, it determines a family of integral cycles continuous in the flat topology.
+Then by \cite{Alm1}, one can associate to it a $3$-dimensional integral current $\mathcal{A}(\{\Sigma_t\})$.